ratishphilip/CompositionProToolkit/README.md

 | **Orientation** | `System.Windows.Controls.Orientation` | Gets or sets the different orientations the FluidWrapPanel can have. _Possible values are **Horizontal** and **Vertical**_. | **Horizontal** |

 ## 3. CompositionImageFrame
-**CompositionImageFrame** is a control which can be used for displaying images.
+**CompositionImageFrame** is a control which can be used for displaying images asynchronously.
 It encapsulates a **CompositionSurfaceImage** object which is used for loading and rendering the images.
 It also supports Pointer interactions and raises events accordingly.

 <img src="https://cloud.githubusercontent.com/assets/7021835/17625499/07c82d84-605e-11e6-9b67-592312a9b845.gif" />